thenightmvre/LocalChannelRename/README.md

 This plugin was built through collaborative development between human expertise and AI assistance to create a robust and user-friendly BetterDiscord plugin.

 ### ⚠️ Support Notice
-**Important**: The primary developer (Kilo Code) has limited coding knowledge and may not be able to provide technical support or bug fixes.
+**Important**: The primary developer (Me and Kilo Code) has limited coding knowledge and may not be able to provide technical support or bug fixes.
 This plugin is provided as-is, and users should be aware that support may be limited or unavailable.

 For any issues, please check the troubleshooting section above or create an issue on GitHub.
 Community contributions are welcome!

 ## 🛠️ Technical Details